asifrahaman13/superquery/CONTRIBUTING.md

 - Go to the root directory. `cd superquery`

-- Enable virtual environment for the poetry. `poetry config virtualenvs.in-project true`
+- Enable virtual environment for the poetry. `uv venv`

+- Now activate virtual environment `source .venv/bin/activate`

-- Now install the dependencies. `poetry install`
+- Now install the dependencies. `uv sync`

 - Now rename the .env.example. `mv .env.example .env`.
 Give the proper configuration by giving the API keys.
 For example set the open ai key etc. Also set the configuration data in the config.yaml file.